Editor in Chief’s Note

 Abstract

-In the ever-evolving landscape of human thought and governance, where the ancient wisdom of faith meets the pragmatic demands of modern leadership, we are honored to present the second issue of "Religion, Management, and Governance."
+In the continuous development of human thought and governance, where the old wisdom of faith is compared to the new wisdom of governance, it is our honor to present the second issue of the “Religion, Management and Governance” journal.

-One of the standout contributions is "Implications of Public Policy Priorities Based on Imam Ali’s Government, according to ‘AL-Sahih Men Sira Imam Ali (a’s)’."
-This paper meticulously examines the governance model of Imam Ali, elucidating how his priorities can inform contemporary public policy.
-The exploration offers a nuanced understanding of how historical insights can shape modern governance frameworks, ensuring justice and equity.
+The government of Imam Ali is one of the most outstanding contributions, “Implications of Public Policy Priorities Based on Imam Ali’s Government, according to ‘AL-Sahih Men Sira Imam Ali (a’s)’.”
+This paper discusses in detail the governance structure of Imam Ali and how his concerns can be brought into the current public policy.
+The study also provides a clear understanding of how historical patterns can influence the development of governance to embrace justice and equity.

-In "Ethical Foundations: Exploring the Impact of Islamic Ethics on Auditing Quality," the author investigates the profound influence of Islamic ethical principles on the auditing profession.
-This study not only highlights the ethical dimensions but also emphasizes the practical implications for enhancing auditing quality, thereby fostering greater transparency and accountability in financial practices.
+In the paper “Ethical Foundations: The Effect of Islamic Ethics on Auditing Quality,” the author tries to establish how Islamic ethical values affect the auditing profession.
+This study not only captures the ethical issues but also discusses the application of the findings to improve the auditing process and thus the quality of financial reporting.

 The ethnographic study, "Ethnography of Arbaeen March as a Model of Human Dignity," presents an immersive exploration of the Arbaeen pilgrimage.
 This paper underscores the pilgrimage as a living testament to human dignity, solidarity, and spiritual resilience, offering a compelling model for communal harmony and human rights.